Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Numerical studies

+For given estimator $\widetilde{\bSigma}$, we evaluated its relative estimation error $\|\widetilde{\bSigma}-\bSigma_{u}\|_{2}/\|\bSigma_{u}\|_{2}$ in different settings.
+Table \ref{Error} summarizes the averages of the relative estimation errors based on 1000 repetitions.
 We have several observations.
-First, we find that in general, our estimator performed quite well with satisfactorily small relative estimation errors for all cases.
+First, we find that in general, $\widehat{\bSigma}_{u}^{\rm bc, thre}$ performs quite well for all cases with satisfactorily small relative estimation errors compared with $\widehat{\bSigma}_{u}^{\rm thre}$.
+Further, $\widehat{\bSigma}_{u}^{\rm thre}$ performs quite well when $252\sigma_e^2/\bar{\sigma}^2=0.063$ but poorly when $252\sigma_e^2/\bar{\sigma}^2=0.00252$.
+This suggests that when the noise is quite small, the bias-correction is necessary.
 Second, as the dimension $p$ increases, the relative estimation errors worsen a bit, but at a very slow pace growing with $p$.
-This demonstrated the promising performance of the thresholding method for handling high-dimensional covariance estimations.
-Third, as the sampling frequency became higher (smaller $\Delta$ or $\lambda$), the performance is seen improved by observing smaller relative estimation errors, reflecting the blessing to the covariance estimations with more high-frequency data.
-This is actually the reason why the performance of the estimator with synchronous data is better than that of the asynchronous data when $\Delta$ and $\lambda$ are the same.
-Fourth, we find that the differences are small among the performances with different tuning parameters $K=6, 7$ and $8$.
-We have also tried different values for $K$ and find that the results are similar, especially when the effective sample sizes are large.
-This suggests that the performance of the estimator is not sensitive to the choice of the tuning parameter.
+This demonstrates the promising performance of the thresholding method for handling high-dimensional covariance estimations.
+Third, as the sampling frequency becomes higher (smaller $\Delta$ or $\lambda$), the performance is improved by observing smaller relative estimation errors, reflecting the blessing to the covariance estimations with more high-frequency data.
+This is actually the reason why the performance of the estimator with synchronous data is better than that with asynchronous data when $\Delta$ and $\lambda$ are the same.
+Fourth, we find that the differences are small among the performances with different $\Delta_K$, especially when the data are synchronous.
+Fifth, we find that the empirical performance of the proposed estimators is robust to jumps, confirming our finding in Theorem \ref{eq:jjj}.